CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'databricks environments', 'databricks staging', 'databricks dev prod', 'databricks environment setup', 'databricks config by env', plus natural phrases like 'multi-environment deployments' and 'per-environment secrets'.
-These are terms users would naturally use.
+The description includes a rich set of natural trigger terms that users would actually say: 'databricks environments', 'databricks staging', 'databricks dev prod', 'databricks environment setup', 'databricks config by env', plus natural phrases like 'multi-environment deployments' and 'per-environment secrets'.
+Good coverage of variations.

 3 / 3